tee0402/fincalc/README.md

 The easiest way to run this program is to clone this repository to your favorite Java IDE, such as IntelliJ IDEA, and run main.java.
 Otherwise, if you have JDK installed, you should download the src folder from the repository.
 Then open up your command line prompt and cd into the src folder.
 Run `javac *` and then run `java Main`.
 The program should run.
 You may get an error with the javac command on Windows, in which case you need to set the path variable using `set path=%path%;C:\Program Files\Java\jdk1.8.0_131\bin` or wherever you have the JDK installed.

 Once the application has started, you will need to login.
 The credentials for the management account are `admin` for the username and `admin` for the password.
 Once logged in, type `help` to see a list of commands.
-Several commands are only accessible by the admin account. `MAINT [currency 1] [currency 2] [conversion rate]` is used to enter in currency conversion data. `ADDUSER [username] [password] [preferred currency]` and `DELUSER [username]` allow the admin to add and delete users. `USERS` is used to see the list of all usernames.
+Several commands are only accessible by the admin account. `MAINT [currency 1] [currency 2] [exchange rate]` is used to enter in currency exchange data. `ADDUSER [username] [password] [preferred currency]` and `DELUSER [username]` allow the admin to add and delete users. `USERS` is used to see the list of all usernames.
 Other commands are accessible to all accounts, but the admin needs to specify the account to manipulate with an additional `[username]` parameter. `BAL` is used to check the user's account balance. `ADD [currency] [amount]` is used to deposit into a user's own account. `SUB [currency] [amount]` is used to withdraw from a user's own account. `transfer [username] [currency] [amount]` is used to transfer money from a user's own account to another account. `quit` exits the program.

 Usernames must start with a letter and cannot have special characters in them.
 Passwords have no restrictions.
 Both the username and password are case sensitive and have no requirement for length.
 For currencies, only three letter currency ISO Codes can be entered.
-For conversion rates and currency amounts, any special characters such as dollar signs are removed prior to processing.
+For exchange rates and currency amounts, any special characters such as dollar signs are removed prior to processing.
 Commas are also removed, as they are assumed to be thousands separators and decimal points are assumed to be represented by a period, so any currencies using commas as decimals points or periods as thousands separators are not supported.
 Currencies using spaces as thousands separators are also not supported, as there is no way to distinguish between a thousands separator and a separator of arguments.

 ## Example Run
 Here is what a typical use of the program could look like: